WhitelightningDev/PoisePMS/README.md

 ## Dependencies

 - Java Development Kit (JDK) 8 or higher
-- MySQL Connector/J (for database connectivity)
+- MySQL Connector/J (for database connectivity) can be downloaded of the internet (https://www.oracle.com/za/database/technologies/appdev/jdbc-downloads.html)

 ## Contributing